mcandre/stank/README.md

 Missing shebang: examples/greetings.bash
-Missing final end of line sequence: examples/hello-crlf.sh NonPOSIX CR/CRLF line ending detected: examples/hello-crlf.sh Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/hello-crlf.sh Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/howdy Missing shebang: examples/howdy.zsh
+Missing final end of line sequence: examples/hello-crlf.sh NonPOSIX CR/CRLF line ending detected: examples/hello-crlf.sh Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/hello-crlf.sh
+Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/howdy
+Missing shebang: examples/howdy.zsh
 Missing shebang: examples/just-eol.bash
-Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/pipefail Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/shout.sh Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/wednesday Leading BOM reduces portability: examples/wednesday-bom Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/wednesday-bom Modulino ambiguity, either have owner executable permission or else use an extension like .lib.sh: examples/welcome
+Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/pipefail
+Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/shout.sh
+Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/wednesday
+Leading BOM reduces portability: examples/wednesday-bom Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/wednesday-bom
+Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/welcome

 $ funk -help
   -cr